typescript-primera-aplicacion

 So let’s get to it! 👇

-By the end of this article, we will have a basic understanding of how to work with a TypeScript project and well… more or less the process is the same in more complex projects.
+By the end of this article, we will have a basic understanding of how to work with a TypeScript project and well… more or less the process is the same for more complex projects.

 Project Setup

-Writing the Code
+Write the Code

 2. Open the file index.ts in your text editor or IDE.

-3. Write the code copied from the following example,
+3. Write the code copied from the following example.

 function greet(name: string): string {